At a Glance

 What is Rotavirus?

 Rotavirus is a virus that infects the intestinal tract of almost all young children by age 5.
 Children can get rotavirus more than once, but the first infection is usually the worst.
-This infection causes stomach upset and diarrhea.
-For more information from the CDC on Rotavirus, click here.
+Rotavirus commonly causes watery diarrhea and vomiting in infants and young children.

 Rubella (German Measles)